canonical/snapd/CODING.md

 * Large mechanical refactoring and changes should be done as separate PRs.
 Try to separate behaviour changes and refactoring into different PRs and not mix the two.

+* Refactoring should not touch preexisting tests.
+If changing a test is unavoidable, changes must be minimal.
+To ensure a refactor can be anchored, it's a good idea to check the coverage before starting, both in terms of lines of codes and in the features and behaviors that may be affected.
+Checking the coverage afterwards can also reveal whether there is old code that now can be dropped.

 * Large moving of code around and changes to code placement might also be better done separately.

 * PR summaries and the first line of commit messages are expected to be of this form: